AustinCodingAcademy/Exams/PHPIntro/01-Midterm/Midterm-Part1.md

 * anything from the internet
 * etc

-Create a text file called `midterm_part1.txt`.
-Answers to the questions should be placed in this document.
+You are not allowed to execute php code in any form while taking this portion of the test.
+This includes

+* from the browser
+* from the command line
+* from PHPStorm

-After you have completed this portion of the midterm, attach the `midterm_part1.txt` file in an email to the following addresses:
+After you have completed this portion of the midterm, attach the .txt file in an email to the following addresses:

 * ryan@austincodingacademy.com